 Handling banking, money and taxes in Colombia comes with its share of bureaucracy.
-The language barrier in particular adds a layer of complexity because many of the documents, forms and processes are in Spanish.
-Expats may have to enlist the help of a Spanish friend or translator.
+The language barrier in particular adds a layer of difficulty because many of the documents, forms and processes are in Spanish.
+You may have to enlist the help of a Spanish friend or translator.

-As in any country, tax matters can become complex.
+Tax matters can become tricky.
 It may be worthwhile for expats to hire a tax professional to ensure they remain on the right side of the law.

 Money in Colombia